brkcvlk/MLFCrafter/docs/index.md

 ## What is MLFCrafter?

-**MLFCrafter** is a powerful Python framework that simplifies machine learning pipeline creation through a modular, chainable architecture.
+**MLFCrafter** is a powerful Python Tool that simplifies machine learning pipeline creation through a modular, chainable architecture.
 Instead of writing repetitive boilerplate code, you can compose sophisticated ML workflows by connecting specialized "crafters" together.

 ```python
 from mlfcrafter import MLFChain, DataIngestCrafter, CleanerCrafter, ModelCrafter